What Ingredient Makes a Cake Rise?

 It’s very easy to understand what self-rising flour is and how to use it.
 If you want to make a fluffy, sponge cake with a good rise, then self-rising flour is the one to use.

-Baking tip: If you want fluffy, thick pancakes, mix self-rising flour and add an extra teaspoon of baking powder.
-Your pancakes will be humongous!
+Baking tip: If you want fluffy, thick pancakes, use self-rising flour instead and your pancakes will be humongous!

 Baking tip: Always use room temperature eggs in all your bakes.
 They break down easier and mix better.

 Although yeast is not an ingredient that makes a cake rise, it is commonly used in bakery products and definitely worth a mention.

 You will find that there are a few different types of yeasts that you can get.

 Instant yeast is my favourite to use as it doesn’t need to be dissolved in warm water or milk and can be mixed directly with your ingredients.